-- Click the Parallels icon in the menu bar, press and hold the Option (Alt) key and choose Preferences.
-Then click General. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Parallels Desktop > Preferences, and then click General.
+- 1 Do one of the following: - Click the Parallels icon | in the menu bar and choose Preferences.
+Then click General.

+Right-click the Parallels Desktop icon in the Dock and choose Preferences.
+Then click General.

 - To adjust the frequency that Parallels checks for software updates, choose Never, Once a Day, Once a Week, or Once a Month from the Check for Updates menu. - To choose whether you want Parallels Desktop to download updates automatically, select or deselect Download updates automatically.